The Importance of Business Security Systems and Fire Safety

 According to local officials, construction workers were welding near the ceiling of the building and had some insulation catch on fire.
 Workers then fled the building after trying to extinguish the fire themselves.
 There were no injuries, but the damage estimate was $2 million.
 Pre-opening business fires are costly setbacks but imagine how much more devastating fire with several injuries — or deaths — would be.

 Many businesses stock their backrooms or warehouses with inventory and files which are piled high and are flammable.
-A lunchtime cooking incident or even a lit cigarette can turn properties into ashes and put lives in jeopardy.
+A lunchtime cooking incident or even a lit cigarette can turn properties into ashes and jeopardize lives.